openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/IE/_passes.md

 The pass is a part of `LowPrecision` pipeline.

 Pass detects quantized convolution and shifts weights data from a signed range to an unsigned one
+### `-delete-peraxis-quantization`: Delete PerAxis Quantize Dequantize for MTL
+The pass is a part of `LowPrecision` pipeline.

+It deletes per axis quantization which left after LPT.
+Conversion is not mathimatically equal, but for now it gives small
+    accuracy deviation
 ### `-dequantize-const`: Dequantize constant tensors
 The pass is a part of `LowPrecision` pipeline.